Segmentation of EM showers for neutrino experiments with deep graph neural networks: Reconstruction algorithm

+The graph convolution and binary classification blocks are illustrated in figure~\ref{fig:NN}.
+The first block is composed of N layers of newly proposed $\mathrm{EmulsionConv}$ and M layers of $\mathrm{EdgeConv}$.
+We will choose specific N and M in section~\ref{sec:exp_results}.
+Next, the output of the graph convolution block is further passed to the binary classification block, where we concatenate the embedding of vertices and the corresponding edge features.
+Finally, the binary classifies predicts an edge probability $w_{vv'}$.

-\subsection{Showers Clusterization}
+\subsection{Showers clusterization}

 For a final separation of the showers, there is a need for an algorithm that can operate with large sparse graphs and that avoid breaking showers during the clustering.
+To perform clustering, we need to introduce a distance between vertices, close to zero for edges that connect vertices from the same shower and large for those edges that connect vertices from different showers.
+By default, if there were no edge between two vertices after graph construction, we assume that $d_{vv'} = +\infty$.
+For all other pairs of vertices, we define distance as a function of $w_{vv'}$:

+From now on, we will define the shower-candidate as a ``cluster'' and the ground-truth shower as a ``shower''.
 We introduce a modified version of the HDBSCAN~\cite{McInnes2017} clustering algorithm.
-We call it an Edge weight-based spatial clustering algorithm for graph structures (EWSCAM).
-EWSCAM iteratively connects vertices with the smallest edge weight, i.e. constructs a minimum spanning tree with the Kruskal algorithm~\cite{kruskal}.
-Before passing to the EWSCAM, edge weights are transformed in the following way:
+We call it an edge weight-based spatial clustering algorithm for graph structures (EWSCAM).

-The main difference between our algorithm and HDBSCAN is that in HDBSCAN, authors use the Prim algorithm for Minimum Spanning Tree (MST) construction, whereas in EWSCAM, the Kruskal algorithm is used.
-Both algorithms produce correct MST but connect vertices in a different order, leading to different linkage and condense trees.
-Also, the Kruskal algorithm is faster for sparse graphs and can be applied to directed graphs without the need to symmetrize a directed graph into an undirected graph.

-The difference between two clustering algorithms is illustrated in figures~\ref{fig:hdbscan_condensed},~\ref{fig:ewn_condensed} on 4 intersecting showers.
-We show condensed trees (figures~\ref{fig:hdbscan_condensed},~\ref{fig:ewn_condensed}), where the encircled nodes correspond to the chosen clusters.
-To estimate the clusters persistence $\lambda = \frac{1}{distance}$ is introduced. $\lambda$ parameter defines the value of the threshold applied to edge weights at which the child node leaves the cluster.
-One can note that EWSCAM produces more robust clustering, whereas HDBSCAN breaks showers into six distinct clusters.